11yxk/dynamic_skeleton/README.md

 # dynamic_skeleton
-Pytorch Implementation of paper '' A Module Selection-based Approach for Efficient Skeleton Human Action Recognition'' Our method can be easily combined to other state-of-the-art skeleton-based backbone networks, we provide [CTR-GCN](https://github.com/Uason-Chen/CTR-GCN)
+Pytorch Implementation of paper '' A Module Selection-based Approach for Efficient Skeleton Human Action Recognition'' Our method can be easily combined to other state-of-the-art skeleton-based backbone networks, we provide [CTR-GCN](https://github.com/Uason-Chen/CTR-GCN) as backbone in this repo.

 # Data Preparation
-Please follow the instructions of a https://github.com/Uason-Chen/CTR-GCN
+Please follow the instructions of https://github.com/Uason-Chen/CTR-GCN
 # Training & Testing

 ### Training